ChengyangZhu/Air-Gesture-Operation-Hand-Augmentation/README.md

 The solidworks file is uploaded to the repository.

 ### Circuits Design
 Three components are controlled by one Arduino, and the circuit connection diagram is shown in the figure below.
+Button 1 is connected to pin 2, pin 4 for button 2 and A0 (analog) for FSR.